JIMMI74/Algorand_Social_Forum_Exchange-with-Django-Djongo-MongoDB-/README.md

 14)You can view the status of your order in the public status to check if it is open or concluded.

-15)You also have a personal profile to see all your DEX transactions and a wallet where you can check your gai / loss balance, number of coins and USD availability.
+15)You also have a personal profile to see all your DEX transactions and a wallet where you can check your gain / loss balance, number of coins and USD availability.